-The Seven Hanging Valleys Trail is a scenic coastal trail in Algarve, Portugal.
+The Seven Hanging Valleys Trail is a scenic coastal trail in the Algarve in Portugal.
 Clinging to the coast the whole time, this spectacular walk stretches between Praia da Marinha beach and Praia de Vale Centianes beach.
 As you amble across ocher-colored cliffs jutting out of cerulean-colored waters, you’ll be convinced that Southern Portugal is one of the most stunning coastal regions in the world.

 In this guide, you’ll find out when to start, where to start, where to eat, and in which direction to hike this trail,